SyncholisticMG/gh/chapter2/celestialMedium.md

 I am packing this information back up, knowing full well that I cannot hold on to it, and then release it back to the universe.

+Our bodies adapt and evolve in this celestial medium process.
+We can’t really say we're both
+&mdash;
+an incarnate life form and a non *I am* on the celestial medium side, which perceives time in a much longer length.
+Whatever agenda the micro-soul has. it's dwarfed compared to the celestial medium's length of time.
+The agendas don’t match through length of time, but they are both in equal experience simultaneously.
+You experience the super long game of the celestial mind, and the long game of the *I am*.
+It works with the higher spirit to be in the medium space.
+From the medium space it transfers the *allness* of the *I am* into the code, downloads the code, returns to the *I am* state, manifests with the code, then puts the code back into the celestial space.
+We simultaneously experience local time to super long galactic time, going back and forth, the finite and infinite *I am* equally and continuously changing frequency without competition for temporal dominance.